How to Ensure Success for Your Service-Based Business in an eCommerce World

 When is the last time you picked up your phone and called in an Amazon order?
 What about a Walmart Pickup?
 If you’re shaking your head at the thought of having to talk to another person over the phone to place an order, it’s because that sounds about as foreign to the modern consumer as using a telephone did a hundred years ago.
 There’s no questioning the fact that, at this point, the modern marketplace operates online — at least as far as products go.

 What about services, though?
 Ordering a service such as a tutor, a consultant, or even a housekeeper is quite a different animal from ordering the latest iPhone.
 However, just because ordering service is a more complex task than ordering a new pair of shoes doesn’t mean it can’t be done online.
 Here are a few tips and suggestions to help you successfully take your service business into the bustling, profit-promising online landscape.

 Dominate Local SEO

-Even if you’ve heard of search engine optimization (SEO) you may have written it off as something exclusively for companies that are entirely online.
-As a service-based business, though, some or even the majority of your services may take place off of the cloud.
+Even if you’ve heard of search engine optimization (SEO), you may have written it off as something exclusively for companies that are entirely online.
+As a service-based business, though, some or even most of your services may take place off the cloud.

 You can optimize your local SEO by doing the following:

-- Fully fill out your Google My Business Listing.
+- Fill out your Google My Business Listing.